/blog/What is Dithering?

 Think about it: if you have only black and white pixels, how do you show gray?
 You can't.
 But you can mix black and white pixels in a checkerboard pattern, and from a distance, your brain sees gray.
 That's dithering in its simplest form.

 The technique comes from print.
 Before computers existed, newspapers had to figure out how to print photographs using only black ink on white paper.
-Their solution?
-Halftones.
-Tiny dots of varying sizes that created the illusion of continuous tone.
+They used halftones, tiny dots of varying sizes that created the illusion of continuous tone.
 The smaller the dots, the lighter the area appeared.

 A brief history of dots

 The story starts in 1869.
 William Leggo and George Desbarats published what's considered the first commercially printed halftone photograph in the Canadian Illustrated News.
 Before this, newspapers used hand-carved woodcuts to reproduce images.
-The halftone process changed everything.
+Halftones made photos printable.

 Dithering applied to video.
 The effect works frame by frame.

-But the digital dithering we know and love?
-That started with a seminal 1976 paper by Robert Floyd and Louis Steinberg: "An Adaptive Algorithm for Spatial Greyscale."
-They figured out that if you push the "error" of rounding a pixel to the nearest available color onto its neighbors, you get beautiful, organic-looking patterns.
-This is called error diffusion, and it's still the gold standard.
+But the digital dithering we know?
+That started with a 1976 paper by Robert Floyd and Louis Steinberg: "An Adaptive Algorithm for Spatial Greyscale."
+They figured out that if you push the "error" of rounding a pixel to the nearest available color onto its neighbors, you get these organic-looking patterns.
+This is called error diffusion, and most dithering still builds on it.

 The original error diffusion algorithm from 1976